aarlin/eyes-of-glouphrie-puzzle-solver/README.md

 Python GUI implementation to help players calculate the shapes they have in their inventory.
 Images taken from http://2007.runescape.wikia.com/

-Started playing OSRS again and came across this quest.
+I started playing Old School Runescape recently and came across this quest
 I did this quest when I was younger, and when I was doing it again I had trouble trying to get the correct amount to unlock the machine.
-So I decided I'd make a program to help me see if I have the solution in my inventory
+In order to aid me and possibly others, I decided I'd make a program to help me see if I have the solution in my inventory

 I also wanted to work with some Python GUI.
 This was my first time implementing with Tkinter

 ## What should you do before running program?
-You should try to get as many shapes from Brimstail using drop trick.
+You should try to get as many shapes from Brimstail using drop trick method.
 Another way is to try to exchange big shape values for smaller shapes.
 The idea is get a coverage of values so when you try the locks, you can be sure to get a solution.